 Derby Hat Helmet

-Never drop your helmet – dropping your helmet may crack the shell or damage the protective foam.
+Dropping your helmet may crack the shell or damage the protective foam.
 The damage may not be visible.
 Your helmet is only designed for ONE impact.
-Even if your helmet has not been damaged, it needs to be replaced every 5 years or sooner, depending on how much you use it.
+Regardless of the material, shell failure is not always bad.
+It is a form of energy dissipation, and energy used to damage the shell is no longer available to damage the rider's head.
+Even if your helmet has not been damaged, it needs to be replaced every 5 years or sooner, depending on how much it is worn.

 One of the most frequent questions we receive are inquiries from customers wondering the appropriate age for children to start riding.

 This question does not come with a precise answer, but instead, a series of guidelines for parents to consider.
 Physical and emotional development coupled with the ability to follow directions are key attributes to examine when considering riding lessons for your child.
 Parents, knowing their children best, should proceed with guidance from skilled instructors.
 A helmet is not for use by anyone who cannot comfortably support the helmet's weight.
 Children under the age of 5 should be evaluated by a pediatrician to verify adequate neck musculature before using a helmet.